Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Benefits: Good performance and reliability.

-Downsides: Bosch has not kept up with competitors in the USA, and some innovations are released here later than in Europe or not at all.
+Downsides: Historically, Bosch has not kept up with competitors in the USA, and some innovations are released here later than in Europe or not at all.

-Overall: Bosch makes some spectacular tools.
+What I Said in 2021: Bosch makes some spectacular tools.
 Looking at the greater picture, their 12V and 18V platforms aren’t as compelling as competing platforms.
 While I was impressed with some of their past releases, there are fewer reasons to buy into either of Bosch’s cordless power tool systems today.

 Benefits: Affordable price points for DIYers.